rkuykendall/marvelous/README.rst

     import os
     import marvelous

+    # Your own config file to keep your private key local and secret
     from config import public_key, private_key

     # All the series IDs of comics I'm not interested in reading